Patrick-Kladek/ScreenshotFramer/README.md

 ### Known limitations & bugs
 Please keep in mind that this tool was made to automate screenshots and to be more flexible than Fastlane's frameit.
-However this tool is not exessivly tests as frameit.
+However this tool is not excessively tested as frameit.
 If you find bugs please create an issue first.
-Pull Requests are welcome but please disscuse the change before you start with your work - It can save both of us a lot of time.
+Pull Requests are welcome but please discuss the change before you start with your work - It can save both of us a lot of time.

 * No rearanging of layers (drag and drop in tableView)
 * May use exessice amount of memory while exporing (up to 4GB)